Our children are incredibly proud of their work in Elms class. Take a look at some of their excellent contributions below.

 Children will be given a choice of projects to complete each term.
 These should include some research into the topic and a presentation that will be supported either by slides, a poster or a 3D model.
 Time will be given for each child to present their project to the rest of the class.

-In this section, you will find a brief summary of what children will be learning in each subject in the SP Curriculum this spring term.
+In this section, you will find a brief summary of what children will be learning in each subject in the SP Curriculum this summer term.
 In addition to this, you will find the key knowledge the children should know for each unit.
 It would be helpful if you could discuss your child's learning with them in each subject area.

 Art: